notAI-tech/LiteIndex/DefinedIndex.md

 - `n`: Defaults to `None` which will return all records.
 - `page_no`: Defaults to `1` which will return the first page of results.
 - `select_keys`: A list of keys from schema.
 Defaults to `None` which will return all keys.
+- `update`: Optional dictionary of format `{key: record}`.
+If provided, will update the records in the index that match the query and return the updated records.

 [Full list of queries supported](https://github.com/notAI-tech/LiteIndex/blob/main/Query.md)